Add language(s) to your project

 Step 2: Add languages

-Step 3: Language cookies and start settings
+Step 3: Language cookies & start settings

 Step 4: Edit languages

-Step 5: Switch between languages in the CMS
+Step 5: Switch between languages

-Step 6: Configure the language switcher on your website
+Step 7: Configure the language switcher

 Important: